stonefl/stonefl.github.io/_drafts/2020-12-31-my-reflections-on-2020-and-resolutions-for-2021.md

 - **Enjoyed staying more with family**: I have been working from home since the late of March.
 At the very beginning, I worried my two screaming little girls would ruin my work at home.
 It turned out that I was completely wrong.
 They know when they cann't disrupt me and when they can ask me to play games with them.
 To be honest, I have got used to working from home and I'm really enjoying the time staying with my family at home.

 - **Learned new cloud skills**: Cloud computing is the key to the future industries.
 I feel lucky to have chances to learn about both Google Cloud Platform and Microsoft Azure, who are the two of the top public cloud providers in the world.
-I have successfully obtained three GCP at the beginning of 2020.
+I have successfully obtained three GCP certificates at the end of 2019 and the beginning of 2020.
 ![three_certs]({{site.baseurl}}/img/post/ThreeCerts.JPG)

 - **Started a manager role**:I got started